How BJJ and strength training work together

 1. Injury prevention

-2. Improved grip strength
+2. Grip strength

-3. Explosive power and takedowns
+3. Explosive power

 4. Better endurance